-MDR Reviewers and Review Consultants are given clear instruction to keep the content of every MDR discussion confidential.
-However, the post review letter is seen by the Bishop and the other MDR Reviewers (the Bishop of Dudley, Bishop Robert Paterson and the Archdeacons) as part of their shared oversight with the Bishop.
+MDR Reviewers and Review Consultants are given clear instructions to keep the content of every MDR discussion confidential.
+However, the post review letter is seen by the Bishop and the other MDR Reviewers as part of their shared oversight with the Bishop.
 The minister has the option of forwarding the post review letter to their Review Consultant.
-The Priorities Form (MDR 3) is seen by the same people, and also by the Director of Ministry and Discipleship.
+The Priorities Form (MDR 3) is seen by the same people, and also by the Director of Mission and Ministry and the Clergy Development Officer, to enable training and learning priorities to be addressed.